PlixtzlBit/FlippingSpeedrunTools/README.md

 # If you already have mods installed/Have the correct version of BepInEx for this game, you can skip 1.
 https://builds.bepinex.dev/projects/bepinex_be/755/BepInEx-Unity.IL2CPP-win-x64-6.0.0-be.755%2B3fab71a.zip <-- This link will have a .zip file

 1. Download and extract it into `Flipping Is Hard` (NOT Flipping is Hard_Data), run the game once, wait a few minutes and when you see the title screen exit.
-(When you extract it, if it makes a folder that starts with `BepInEx.Il2CPP.Win64` or something just take everything out of that folder and into the `Flipping is Hard` folder [If it doesn't create that folder then don't touch anything])
+(When you extract it, if it makes a folder that starts with `BepInEx.Il2CPP.Win64` or something just take everything out of that folder and into the `Flipping is Hard` folder)

 2. Then go into BepInEx > Plugins > and make a new folder named `FlippingSpeedrunTools` then put the dll file inside there.
 (You can download it from the `Releases` page on this repository!)
 3. If you installed this mod already but want to upate it just remove the old .dll file, from the same `FlippingSpeedrunTools` folder you created